-Already day dreaming about the gorgeous Kenyan beaches, the Great Rift Valley, encountering wildlife on safari or meeting the Maasai Mara tribe?
+Already day dreaming about the gorgeous Kenyan beaches, the Great Rift Valley, wildlife, safari or may be meeting the Maasai Mara tribe?
 I am sure you are excited planning your trip to Kenya.
 But don't let high roaming charges or slow overseas data plans ruin your trip.
+This is a complete guide with everything you need to know before buying a prepaid sim card in Kenya.

-Does you Kenya trip start at Nairobi International Airport Jomo Kenyatta and want to buy a Kenya sim card on arrival then check out my complete guide for buying a sim card at Nairobi Airport in 2024.
+Does your Kenya trip start at Nairobi Jomo Kenyatta International Airport then check out my guide for buying a sim card at Nairobi Airport.

 My recommendation